Function key: Windows/MS-DOS

 Under MS-DOS, individual programs could decide what each function key meant to them, and the command line had its own actions.
 For example, while in the command line, the key copied words from the previous command to the current command prompt.
 WordPerfect for DOS is an example of a program that made heavy use of function keys.

-gradually became universally associated with Help in most early Windows programs, following the IBM Common User Access guidelines.
+was used for Help as early as VolksWriter in 1983 and Leading Edge Word Processor in 1984.
+In Firefox, it leads to a Mozilla online help page.
+It gradually became universally associated with Help in most early Windows programs, following the IBM Common User Access guidelines.
 To this day, Microsoft Office programs running in Windows list as the key for Help in the Help menu.
 Internet Explorer in Windows does not list this keystroke in the help menu, but still responds with a help window.
 In Microsoft Word, + reveals formatting.

 in Excel edits the current selected cell.
 In Windows Explorer, Visual Studio, and other programs, is used to access file or field edit functions, such as renaming a file.

 is commonly used to activate a search function in applications, often cycling through results on successive presses of the key. + is often used to search backwards.
 Some applications, such as Visual Studio, support + as a means of searching for the currently highlighted text elsewhere in a document.

-is used in some applications to make the window "fullscreen", like in 3D Pinball: Space Cadet.
+is used in some applications to make the window "Fullscreen", like in 3D Pinball: Space Cadet.
 In Microsoft IE, it is used to view the URL list of previously viewed websites. + is commonly used to quit an application; + will often close a portion of the application, such as a document or tab.

 is commonly used as a reload key in many web browsers and other applications.
 In Microsoft PowerPoint, starts the slide show.

 highlights the URL in the address bar in many modern web browsers.
 In the Visual Basic Editor, moves to the next pane. + switches between documents or tab within an application.